cmpArch207/benchmarks/README.md

-This repository contains the benchmarks for research.
-Feel free to download and modify.
+This repository contains persistent memory microbenchmarks for research, developed at UCSC.